 What Information We Collect and How We Use That Information

 Our registration forms require users to give us contact information that may include name, email address, message format preference (HTML vs. Text), address and other information.
-We do not retain or store sensitive information we may request from our visitors, such as credit cards.
-Credit card information is never retained in our systems.
-In the following sections we explain in detail the types of data we collect, how we utilize it, and your options in sharing your information.
+We retain contact information and preferences, but we do not retain or store sensitive financial information we receive from donors, such as credit card and bank account information.
+Credit card and bank information is never retained in our systems.
+In the following sections we explain in detail the types of data we collect, how we utilize it and your options in sharing your information.

 All information provided to the National Committee is transmitted using SSL (Secure Socket Layer) encryption.
 SSL is a proven coding system that lets your browser automatically encrypt or scramble data before you send it to us.
 We also protect account information by placing it on a secure portion of our site that is only accessible to certain qualified employees of the National Committee.
 Unfortunately, no data transmission over the Internet is 100% secure.
 While we do our very best to protect your information, we cannot guarantee it.